raifcoonjah/Saturn-startpage/README.md

 Saturn Startpage is a fork of <b><a href="https://gitlab.com/madsouris/startpage" target="_blank">Vannrith Startpage</a></b>

 ## What's Saturn Startpage?
-Saturn is a custom startpage thats build to replace your current new-tab with a custom one.
-Build with speed ⚡ and user experience 🧠 in mind!
+🪐 Saturn is a custom startpage that was build to replace your current new-tab with a custom one.
+Build with speed ⚡ and user experience 🧠 in mind.

 ## Installation